Bladder Cancer Treatment in Delhi – Expert Care by Dr. Ajay Sharma

 Urinary Diversion After Bladder Removal

-After bladder removal, a new way is created for urine to leave the body.
-The type of diversion depends on health, age, and personal preference.
+After bladder removal, a new way is created for urine to pass out of the body.
+The option is selected based on medical condition and patient preference.

 Ileal Conduit